jotacedevman/jotacedevman/README.md

 Hey, what's up?

 My nick is JotaCe.
-I do tech stuffs since like system admin and creating softwares.
+I do tech stuffs like system admin and creating softwares.

 Interested in: